Revelation: Revolution '69

-Revelation: Revolution '69 is the fifth studio album by the Lovin' Spoonful.
-Released on October 7, 1968, the album is credited to "The Lovin' Spoonful featuring Joe Butler", though it features only Butler, the band's drummer, playing with session musicians.
+Revelation: Revolution '69 is the fifth studio album by the Lovin' Spoonful, released on October 7, 1968.
+Though credited as the Lovin' Spoonful featuring Joe Butler, the album is mostly Butler, the band's drummer, playing with session musicians.

 Following John Sebastian's departure from the Lovin' Spoonful in June 1968, the remaining members of the band had little contact with one another.
 Butler received permission from executives at Kama Sutra Records to record and produce an album under the band's name, which he did without the involvement of either Steve Boone or Jerry Yester.
 The album did not chart, and it is generally omitted from lists of the Lovin' Spoonful's discography.

 History

 Revelation: Revolution '69 is the final studio album by the group.
 It features Joe Butler as lead singer on most tracks, following the departure of former lead vocalist and songwriter John Sebastian.
 Almost all the songwriting for the album is divided fairly equally amongst three songwriting teams: Garry Bonner and Alan Gordon (notable for their earlier compositions for The Turtles); Ralph Dino and John Sembello; and producer Bob Finiz and Joe Butler.
 Butler also wrote one song on his own.
 The album also included "Never Going Back", which was written by John Stewart and had been released in 1968 as a single.

 Revelation: Revolution '69 was reissued on CD in 2008, in Japan only, with three bonus tracks—two edited versions of the title track, and the remixed single edit of "Me About You".
 It was also reissued in 2011 in the UK as part of the box set The Lovin' Spoonful: Original Album Classics.
 Both reissues include three bonus tracks.